 Raising a Leader

-Sometimes called “strong-willed” kids, these children must learn the basics of good leadership.
+Sometimes called “strong-willed” kids, these children have good qualities and lots of potential but they must learn the basics of good leadership.
 For example, all good leaders need to learn how to follow.
-They also need to learn to consider the desires of the people they’d like to lead.
+They also need to learn to consider the desires and needs of the people they’d like to lead.
 Determined children benefit from strong-willed parents who can teach them important life skills.
 That doesn’t mean facing off with your child with anger.
 It means training your child to have the good qualities necessary to be a strong and thoughtful leader instead of a tyrant.

 Trying to teach his disciples about good leadership, Jesus told them in Matthew 20:25-26, “You know that the rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
 Not so with you.
 Instead, whoever wants to become great among you must be your servant.”
 Several qualities must be part of a child’s life in order for strong leadership to be a positive asset.

 Give your child a vision for his strengths by discussing the leadership traits you see.
 You might say, “I can tell that you’re going to be a leader someday.
 You have courage and strength.
-Sometimes though, I see that you misuse those qualities and they appear more like stubbornness or defiance.
+Sometimes though, I see that you misuse these qualities and they appear more like stubbornness or defiance.
+(Read more about this idea here: Parent to your child’s strengths in order to address their weaknesses.)
 I’m going to be looking for ways to help you bring some balance to your leadership so that you can be most effective as you grow and develop.”